Command-Line Arguments

 $ <opt_dir>/bin/drweb-netcheck [<parameters>]

-Dr.Web Network Checker can process the following options:
+Dr.Web Network Checker accepts the following parameters:

 Parameter